RESEARCH PROGRAM

 RESEARCH PROJECTS

-We fund projects that will translate into treatments that can slow, stop or reverse the progression of CMT4B3 and related neuromuscular disorders.
+We fund projects that aim to slow, stop, or reverse CMT4B3 and related neuromuscular diseases.

 Dr. Robert Burgess Jackson Laboratory